-Build the machine, install the software, make basic tests
+Start here: build the machine, install the software, make your first drawings

-Improve the calibration, process images, visualise plotter behaviour, alternative designs
+Improve the calibration, process images, visualise plotter behaviour, build alternative designs

 Guide to key classes and functions